 This article covers Georgia's BUI laws and the penalties you'll face for a conviction.

 Like many other states, Georgia law prohibits operating or being in actual physical control of any moving vessel—that is not anchored or moored—while under the influence of alcohol or drugs.
-But Georgia’s law goes even further by forbidding any person to “manipulate any moving water skis, moving aquaplane, moving surfboard, or similar moving device” while under the influence.
-(Ga.
-Code Ann. § § 52-7-3(14), 52-7-12(a) (2016).)
+But Georgia's law goes even further by making it illegal to "manipulate any moving water skis, moving aquaplane, moving surfboard, or similar moving device" while under the influence.

 Subject to these definitions, a person can generally be convicted of boating under the influence (BUI) for operating a vessel while:

 In other words, a BUI can be based on BAC or actual impairment.

 The penalties for a Georgia BUI depend on a number of factors, including whether the operator: